apache/spark/docs/mllib-gbt.md

 ## Basic algorithm

 Gradient boosting iteratively trains a sequence of decision trees.
 On each iteration, the algorithm uses the current ensemble to predict the label of each training instance and then compares the prediction with the true label.
-The dataset is re-labeled to put more weight on training instances with poor predictions.
+The dataset is re-labeled to put more emphasis on training instances with poor predictions.
 Thus, in the next iteration, the decision tree will help correct for previous mistakes.

-The specific weight mechanism is defined by a loss function (discussed below).
+The specific mechanism for re-labeling instances is defined by a loss function (discussed below).
 With each iteration, GBTs further reduce this loss function on the training data.

 ### Comparison with Random Forests